 Practical learning today

-Advancing in the early 2000s and the growing pressure for drastic improvements in national test scores led to a widespread change in education.
+Advancing in the early 2000s and the growing pressure for drastic improvements in national test scores led to a widespread change in education and focus modern learning practices.
 The schools faced the challenge of improving the results of the exams and at the same time staying within the budget.
 Ultimately, they were forced to cut back on programs such as sewing and home economics and focused on creating a more conference-based curriculum aimed at improving test scores and decreasing spending.
 Later, after STEM classes were considered more desirable and, ultimately, affordable, art programs were cut off, once they were part of the central school offerings.
 Despite the increase in the number of STEM classes offered in American schools, there has still been a steady decrease in the amount of time a student spends interacting with their subjects.

 Valuable assets of the community for classrooms